piepdx/pie-cookbook/drafts/working-draft-tactical.md

 - What are the issues?
 - What are the gaps?
 - How can they help (if at all)?

-			17. How do you define your community?
-			17. What are the objectives?
-				18. Shared
-				19. Conflicting
-			20. What is the expertise (if any)?
-			21. What are the weaknesses?
-			17. What are the silos?
-			18. What are the issues?
-			19. What are the gaps?
-			20. How can they help (if at all)?

 ## Funding the accelerator